Rishabha (svara): Difference in pronouncing

-In the introductory part of Rishabha it is given that, 'Rishabha is the long form of the syllables रे and री.
-For simplicity in pronouncing while singing the syllable, Rishabha is pronounced as Re and Ri'.
-This is given because the pronouncing of the syllable Re is different in the Hindustani classical music and Carnatic classical music.
-In Hindustani classical music, the pronouncing of Rishabha is done as Re and in Carnatic classical music, the pronouncing of Rishabha is done as Ri.
+While Rishabha is the long form of the syllables रे and री, it is shortened to Re or Ri for simplicity during singing.
+This variation reflects differing pronunciations between Hindustani classical music, which uses Re, and Carnatic classical music, which uses Ri.
+In Hindustani classical music, Rishabha is pronounced as Re, while in Carnatic classical music, it is pronounced as Ri.

 So a Hindustani classical singer will sing the 7 svaras as : Sa Re Ga Ma Pa Dha Ni Sa.

-While a Carnatic classical singer will sing these svaras like : Sa Ri Ga Ma Pa Dha Ni Sa.
+While a Carnatic classical singer will sing these svaras as: Sa Ri Ga Ma Pa Dha Ni Sa.